Some consider the Last Dollar Road one of Colorado’s most scenic drives. It’s tucked in the remote San Juan Mountains between Ridgway and Telluride.

 From Ridgway – Take CO 62 West from town for nearly 12 miles, before making a left onto Last Dollar Rd.
 Follow this all the way to Telluride.
 It’s closed seasonally from December to May, sometimes sooner or later depending on weather.

 When you reverse the trip and take the highway back, CO 145 and CO 62, it’s also a breathtaking stretch of the San Juan Skyway, which shouldn’t be missed.
+Heading back from Placerville to Ridgway you’ll cross over the Dallas Divide, a stunning mountain pass.

 Season: late spring to late fall, weather permitting